Norwich sexual abuse ring

-In 2010, police received a report of a child sex abuse ring in Norwich, England.
+In 2010, police received a report of a child sex ring in Norwich, England.
 The recurring crimes spanned 10 years and all victims, two boys and three girls, were younger than 13.
 The perpetrators organized sex parties where adults played card games to decide who would abuse which child.
 Three members of the gang received significant prison sentences, including ringleader Marie Black, who was jailed for life.
 Black's sentence made her "one of the UK's most notorious paedophiles."

 Abuse

 The sexual abuse was committed for ten years in Norwich and London and ended in 2010 when an initial report was made to police and the children were "safeguarded".
 The children were abused so often that they thought it was "normal" and "that everybody did it".
 Detective Chief Inspector Peter Hornby said the abuse was "beyond most people's imagination".
 All victims were younger than 13.

 Operation Moccason

 The first report of child sexual abuse in Norwich by Marie Black's gang was made to police in 2010.
 Police responded by "safeguarding" the children, preventing any further abuse.
 In December 2012, more evidence was given to the police and Operation Moccason was launched.
 In 2013, police began making arrests.
 In 2014, police charged 10 suspects with a total of 101 offences.

 In 2015, the 10 suspects went on trial.
 Of the 10, four were convicted and the three ringleaders – Marie Black, Jason Adams and Michael Rogers – received long prison sentences.

 Following the trial, Detective Chief Inspector Pete Hornby said the "complicated and protracted" investigation took 28 months.
 By July 2015, Operation Moccason had involved seven investigators and thousands of documents.
 76 statements and 176 exhibits had been used as evidence and many more had been gathered.

 Detective Hornby said the operation exposed "a sickening glimpse into sex abuse on a large scale" and investigations were ongoing.